datacamp-content-public/Matplotlib-in-Python/chapter1.md

 In the previous exercise, we had a quick example of labeling the y-axis.
-In this exercise we will look at the other methods we can use to better customize our graph by adding legneds, titles and labels.
+In this exercise we will look at the other methods we can use to better customize our graph by adding legends, titles and labels.

+To add a title, we use the command .title e.g. plt.title("This is a title")

+To add labels to our x and y axes, we use the .xlabel and .ylabel method respectively e.g. plt.xlabel("This is a label on the x axis")

+A useful way to add a legend is to add a parameter "label = " into the .plot method.
+This will automatically give a name to the legend when the .legend method is called. e.g. plt.plot(x,  y, label = "line 1") plt.plot(a,  b, label = "line 2") plt.legend()

 `@instructions`